 State Farm stands in second place, followed by Progressive, AAA, and Geico, respectively.

 However, this data is not specific to Minnesota.
-MoneyGeek conducted a survey to determine the cheapest SR22 insurance companies in Minnesota and found the following:
+MoneyGeek conducted a survey to determine the cheapest SR22 Insurance companies in Minneapolis, Minnesota and found the following:

 - State Farm: $302 annual rate

 However, the SR22 Insurance cost can still differ, depending on certain factors.
 To find how much does SR22 Insurance cost in Minneapolis, you can compare the quotes on MoneyGeek’s website.

 Do note that the more severe your violation, the more expensive your policy will be.
 If you have a poor traffic track record, you won’t get good driver discounts.
 Thus, your insurance cost will be higher.

 Like all other states, getting an SR22 Insurance in Minneapolis is also a hefty increment to your insurance cost.
 However, it’s the price you have to pay if you want your license reinstated.